C# Environment.NewLineUse the Environment.NewLine property from the System namespace. NewLine equals \r\n.

 Newline versions.
 There is a constant from the base class library and the actual string literal.
 We review these newline options.

 Platform example.
-In 2021, we can run "dotnet" programs through the command-line on Linux.
+We can run "dotnet" programs through the command-line on Linux.
 With this platform, a NewLine is just 1 character, not 2 like on Windows.

 using System;